icedq/icedq-docs/docs/embedded-cluster-online-platform-install.md

 ![Upload License](/img/upload-license.png)

-4. Download from the internet
+4. Select Download from the internet option to download the application images.
-5. Next, see the Configure & Deploy topic
+5. Next, see the [Configure & Deploy iCEDQ](embedded-cluster-icedq-install) for deploying the application.
 6. To setup additional node for multi node cluster, continue to Add nodes